 Mr. Crewson is a former senior partner and Vice-Chair of Deloitte and Touche LLP.
 He is a member of the Institute of Chartered Accountants of Manitoba and has been elected as a "Fellow" of the Institute.
 Mr. Crewson serves on the board of directors and as Chair of the Audit Committee of The Wawanesa Mutual Insurance Company.
 He is also a trustee and Chair of the Audit Committee of Pollard Banknote Income Fund.
+He also chairs the Audit Committee for the Department of Finance, Government of Canada.
 Mr. Crewson is a member of the Institute of Corporate Directors.
 He is the past President of the Institute of Chartered Accountants of Manitoba and is a former Canadian Institute of Chartered Accountants Board and Executive Committee member.
 Mr. Crewson has also served on numerous community boards and has held leadership positions in a number of organizations including Manitoba Museum of Man and Nature (Board, Chair of Finance and Vice-Chair of the Board), and Associates of the Faculty of Management, University of Manitoba (Board and Chair).
 He also served as a Director on the Board of Management and chaired the Audit Committee of Canada Customs and Revenue Agency.